Tilt and Twist Boundaries edit page

 plot(subGB.misorientation.axis,'fundamentalRegion','figSize','small')

-Obviously from the above plot it is not easy to judge about prefered misorientation axes.
+Obviously from the above plot it is not easy to judge about preferred misorientation axes.
 We get more insight if we compute the density distribution of the misorientation axes and look for local extrema.

 % compute the density distribution of misorientation axes